inlab-geo/cofi/docs/source/examples/generated/synth_data/linear_regression.rst

     Solving method: None set
     Use `suggest_solving_methods()` to check available solving methods.
     -----------------------------
-    Backend tool: `scipy.optimize.minimize (by default)` - SciPy's optimizers that minimizes a scalar function with respect to one or more variables, check SciPy's documentation page for a list of methods
+    Backend tool: `<class 'cofi.tools._scipy_opt_min.ScipyOptMin'> (by default)` - SciPy's optimizers that minimizes a scalar function with respect to one or more variables, check SciPy's documentation page for a list of methods
     References: ['https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html']
     Use `suggest_tools()` to check available backend tools.
     -----------------------------